Monument Valley Navajo Tribal Park

 Staying in the Valley

-The View Hotel is the obvious choice: it sits on the mesa rim directly above the mittens.
-Rooms with balconies facing west give you unobstructed sunset views across the valley.
-Book well ahead for summer; the hotel frequently sells out.
-The attached restaurant is functional rather than memorable.
+The View Hotel sits on the mesa rim directly above the mittens.
+Rooms with west-facing balconies give you unobstructed sunset views.
+Book well ahead for summer.

-Goulding’s Lodge sits just outside the park boundary on the Utah side.
-It has more rooms than The View, its own museum about the film history of the valley, a trading post, and a campground.
-The setting is less dramatically positioned than The View but it is a reliable option.
+Goulding’s Lodge sits just outside the park boundary on the Utah side, with its own museum about the film history of the valley, a trading post, and a campground.
+Less dramatically positioned than The View but reliable.

-Camping on the valley floor is available through guided tour operators for those who want to be inside the park overnight.
-Waking to sunrise light on the mittens from below is a different experience from seeing them from the rim.
+Camping on the valley floor is available through guided tour operators.
+Waking to sunrise light on the formations from below is a different experience from seeing them from the rim – arguably the better one.

 Sunrise and Sunset